ziord/rekia-pascaline/README.md

 # Pascaline

 A subset and variant of the Pascal programming language written in Python.
+Pascaline is an interpreted statically-typed programming language with focus on simplicity, and a great language for beginners.

 ## Features
+- simple/complex expressions
 - if/else if/else statements
 - loops (while, for, repeat-until and from loop)
 - functions and procedures (including nested functions/procedures)